code16/sharp/docs/form-fields/autocomplete.md

 ### `setItemIdAttribute(string $itemIdAttribute)`

 Set the name of the id attribute for items.
+This is useful :
-Only useful if you pass an object as the data for the autocomplete (meaning: in the formatter's `toFront`).
-Main use case is for mode=remote.
+- if you pass an object as the data for the autocomplete (meaning: in the formatter's `toFront`).
+- to designate the id attribute in the remote API call return.
 Default: `"id"`

 ### `setItemLabelAttribute(string $itemLabelAttribute)`